How can Family Therapy help families - Two therapists in the room

 “I heard something I hadn’t considered before.”

-“It is interesting to hear the reflection on our conversation"
+“It is interesting to hear the reflection on our conversation.”

-" It took me by surprise"
+“It took me by surprise.”

 And often, that is enough to begin loosening years of tension.

-It’s creating space where:
+It’s also creatingspace where:

-• and new meaning and solutions can emerge
+New meaning and solutions can emerge.

-Family therapy is about helping families see themselves — and each other — more clearly, and how everyone is interconnected and is influencing each other.
+Family therapy is about helping families see themselves — and each other — more clearly, and how everyone is interconnected and influences each other.
+Sometimes, having two therapists in the room is what makes that possible.

 Pei-I